vitalyford/NetGameFlow/README.md

 ### Main Components

 - **Network Canvas**: The main area showing devices connected by lines.
 You can drag devices around and the connections will follow
-- **Control Panel**: On the left side (when visible) - contains simulation controls and scenario selection
+- **Control Panel**: On the left side (when visible) - contains simulation controls and scenario selection (just one scenario right now)
 - **Activity Log**: On the right side (when visible) - shows real-time network events
 - **Header Controls**: Panel management and canvas reset options